Radiohead: Collaborators

 Nigel Godrich first worked with Radiohead as an audio engineer on their second album, The Bends.
 He has produced all their studio albums since their third album, OK Computer.
-He also plays Chieftain Mews, a long-running character appearing in Radiohead's promotional material.
 Godrich has been dubbed the band's "sixth member", an allusion to George Martin being called the "Fifth Beatle".
 In 2016, Godrich said: "I can only ever have one band like Radiohead who I've worked with for this many years.
 That's a very deep and profound relationship.
 The Beatles could only have ever had one George Martin; they couldn't have switched producers halfway through their career.
 All that work, trust, and knowledge of each other would have been thrown out of the window and they'd have to start again."

+Godrich also plays Chieftain Mews, a character who first appeared in The Most Gigantic Lying Mouth of All Time and has since appeared in Radiohead's promotional material.
+The journalist Mac Randall described Mews as "a 21st-century Max Headroom" who "intones non-sequiturs".
+Yorke credited the filmmaker Chris Bran for his creation.

-Graphic artist Stanley Donwood met Yorke when they were art students.
+The graphic artist Stanley Donwood met Yorke when they were art students.
 Together, they have produced all of Radiohead's album covers and visual artwork since 1994.
 Donwood works in the studio with the band as they record, allowing the music to influence the artwork.
-He and Yorke won a Grammy in 2002 for the special edition of Amnesiac packaged as a library book.
+He and Yorke won a Grammy in 2002 for the special edition of Amnesiac, packaged as a library book.

-Dilly Gent has commissioned all Radiohead music videos since OK Computer, working with the band to find directors.
 Since Radiohead's formation, Andi Watson has been their lighting and stage director, designing the visuals of their live concerts.
-Backline Chief and Technician Peter "Plank" Clements has worked with Radiohead since before The Bends, overseeing the technical management of studio recordings and live performances.
+Peter "Plank" Clements has worked with Radiohead since before The Bends, overseeing the technical management of studio recordings and live performances.
 Jim Warren has been Radiohead's live sound engineer since their first tour in 1992, and recorded early tracks including "High and Dry" and "Pop Is Dead".
-Drummer Clive Deamer was enlisted in 2011 to help perform the complex rhythms of The King of Limbs, and has performed and recorded with Radiohead since.
+Radiohead enlisted the drummer Clive Deamer to help perform the complex rhythms of The King of Limbs for live performances; he also joined them for the Moon Shaped Pool tour.
+On Radiohead's 2025 tour, Deamer was replaced by Chris Vatalaro.
 Paul Thomas Anderson has directed several music videos for Yorke and Radiohead, and has collaborated with Jonny Greenwood on several film scores and the 2015 documentary Junun.
-Radiohead are managed by Chris Hufford and Bryce Edge of Courtyard Management.
-Hufford produced their first release, the Drill EP, and co-produced their first album, Pablo Honey.